 Postural changes due to pregnancy, work, driving, and strain

 While most of our initial interactions are with patients seeking pain relief.
-Our clients are often surprised at the overall improvement to their whole body system and ability to function.
+Our clients are often surprised at the overall improvement of their whole body system and ability to function.

 OSTEOPATHY FOR INFANTS